jyoeymama/Yeeps-APK-Library/README.md

 APK DESCRIPTION:

-yeeps1.9update is the yeeps apk for the 1.9 update
+yeeps1.9update.zip is the yeeps apk for the 1.9 update

-yeeps2.0update is the yeeps apk for the 2.0 update
+yeeps2.0update.zip is the yeeps apk for the 2.0 update

-yeepsdesertupdate is the yeeps apk for the desert update
+yeepsdesertupdate.zip is the yeeps apk for the desert update

+(TO RECOMPILE THEM INTO AN APK JUST RENAME IT FROM example.zip TO example.apk)

 TUTORIAL ON HOW TO INSTALL YOUR OWN APK: first go into sidequest and go into the terminal, You can use the powershell terminal too!
 (MUST HAVE DEVELOPER MODE ON ACCOUNT ENABLED, YOU MUST HAVE A PC OR LAPTOP, YOU ALSO NEED A USB 3.0 CABLE!)